 Digital Publication Date: October 21, 2019.

 Print Publication Date: Pending.

 Series Editors: Nick Carbone, Carbone Research and Writing, and Mike Palmquist, Colorado State University

 Associate Editors: Karen-Elizabeth Moroski, Penn State University; and Aleashia Walton, University of Cincinnati)

 Copyright © 2019 Cheryl Geisler and Jason Swarts.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 408 pages, with notes, illustrations, and bibliographies.
 This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.